mlfmonde/cluster_lab/README.md

 > **Tips**: You can mount iso image as disk partition likes this
 > ```bash
 > mkdir mountprov
-> mount -o loop provision.iso mountprov/
+> mount -o loop coreos-provision.iso mountprov/
 > ```